balos1/sundials/recent_changes.md

 documentation and SUNDIALS examples.

 One new requried vector operation and ten new optional vector operations have been added to the NVECTOR API.
-The new required operation, N_VGetLenth, returns the global length of an N_Vector.
+The new required operation, N_VGetLength, returns the global length of an N_Vector.
 The optional operations have been added to support the new NVECTOR_MPIMANYVECTOR implementation.
 The operation N_VGetCommunicator must be implemented by subvectors that are combined to create